gnosischain/documentation/docs/bridges/tutorials/using-xdai-bridge.md

     1. 8 of 8 block confirmations.....
     2. Countdown with continue until 1 block confirmation is left.
-    3. Waiting for execution on xDai Chain side.
+    3. Waiting for execution on Gnosis side.
     4. Transfer Complete.